biglocalnews/warn-scraper/docs/sources.md

 ## To do

-These 18 areas need a scraper:
+These 17 areas need a scraper:

 - Arkansas
-- Colorado
 - Hawaii
 - Massachusetts
 - Minnesota